maruel/go-lepton/README.md

 ### 1. Hardware

-Connect the port as shown at
+Connect the FLIR Lepton breakout board to the Raspberry Pi port as explained at https://github.com/PureEngineering/LeptonModule/wiki
-https://github.com/PureEngineering/LeptonModule/wiki